solnet-aquarium/standards-and-tooling/javascript/README.md

 `npm install -g jscs`

-If it isn't present already, add a [jscsrc][jscrc-config] file at the root of your project, with the filename `.jscsrc`.
+If it isn't present already, add a [jscsrc][jscs-config] file at the root of your project, with the filename `.jscsrc`.

 ### Editor Plugins